anandaworldwide/ananda-library-chatbot/docs/file-structure.md

 │       └── chat/v1/              # Version 1 of the chat API endpoint.
 │           └── route.ts          # Handler for the /api/chat/v1 route.
 │
-├── bin/                          # Utility scripts for various development/operational tasks (e.g., deployment, data handling).
+├── bin/                          # Utility scripts for various development/operational tasks.
 │
 ├── components/                   # Reusable React components used across the application UI.
 │   └── CollectionSelector.jsx    # A specific UI component for selecting collections.
 │
 ├── config/                       # Configuration files for the application.
 │   └── pinecone.ts               # Configuration related to the Pinecone vector database.
+│
+├── data_ingestion/               # Scripts and modules related to ingesting data from various sources.
+│   ├── audio/                   # Scripts for processing and ingesting audio content.
+│   ├── db-to-pdf/               # Scripts to convert database content to PDFs.
+│   ├── crawler/                 # Web crawler for ingesting website content.
+│   ├── scripts/                 # Other data ingestion scripts (processing, queue management).
+│   ├── sql_to_vector_db/       # Scripts for converting SQL database content to vector embeddings.
+│   └── tests/                   # Tests for the data ingestion scripts.
 │
 ├── declarations/                 # TypeScript declaration files (.d.ts) for libraries without native types.
 │   └── pdf-parse.d.ts          # Type definitions for the 'pdf-parse' library.